What is a Colorado DSCR mortgage loan?

 Example of Debt Service Coverage Ratio calculationA real estate investor could be considering a property with a $4,200 gross monthly rental income and $3,300 monthly debt.
 When you divide $4,200 by $3,300 the DSCR result is 1.27, which means that the property makes 27% more income than is needed to repay the mortgage.

-This is also a good signal to the lender because it is positive cash flow.
-On the other hand a property with income of $3,000 per month and mortgage debt payment of $3,300 would need to get a lender exception or pay additional fee.
+This is also a good signal to the lender because it shows positive cash flow.
+On the other hand a property with income of $3,000 per month and mortgage debt payment of $3,300 would need to pay a higher interest rate or pay an additional fee.

 Colorado DSCR Loan Qualification Guidelines